Nightenom/Test-Runner/README.md

 For a successful execution you need to provide two arguments:
 - a path to directory with test cases (test directory)
 - a base command which can be executed in your OS's CLI
+- additionally all configs files (excl. `in` files) are read whole at once (not necessarily parsed whole), you should take this into account regarding memory requirements

 ### How does this work